jedld/resugan/README.md

 ## Similar Projects

-wisper (https://github.com/krisleech/wisper) - Focuses on a pub-sub model.
-Resugan is more of an event driven system that cuts across multiple objects/classes and possibly even multiple applications as well using resugan-worker.
+wisper (https://github.com/krisleech/wisper) - An excellent gem that focuses on a pub-sub model.
+Though its global listeners somehow have the same effect though in a syntactically different way than resugan.

 ## Development